tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

     There is nothing that Jack can do but step through the gate while he is able.
-    He flinches on recognising the worried call of his horse.
+    He flinches at the worried call from his horse.
-    He can't see back, but he hears indignant snorting, cursing and confusion.
+    He doesn't look back, but he hears indignant snorting, cursing and confusion.

 Inside
 ------